Skip to main content

 Chronically HIV-Infected Cells

 PHILADELPHIA — (Oct.
 3, 2024) —New findings could lead to different research tactics for scientists investigating a cure for HIV.
 Results from The Wistar Institute’s Lieberman lab, led by Hilary Koprowski, M.D., Endowed Professor Paul M. Lieberman, Ph.D., and researchers at the Perelman School of Medicine’s Center for AIDS Research and center director Ronald G. Collman, M.D. — have identified the RSAD2/Viperin gene as a potential HIV treatment target within certain HIV reservoir cells.
-Their The results were published in the paper, “HIV-induced RSAD2/Viperin supports sustained infection of monocyte-derived macrophages,” in the Journal of Virology.
+Their results were published in the paper, “HIV-induced RSAD2/Viperin supports sustained infection of monocyte-derived macrophages,” in the Journal of Virology.

 HIV does not have a cure because there is no known method — yet — for eliminating the virus from the body once infected.
 Although HIV can be managed with antiretroviral therapy (ART), the virus persists in infected cells throughout the body, called “HIV reservoirs.”
 Reservoirs not only serve as the main barrier in HIV cure research, which focuses in large part on strategies to destroy these HIV reservoirs, but also contribute to chronic inflammation and comorbidities in people living with HIV.